regulatorystudies/Reg-Stats/data/sig_rules/README.md

-# Instructions for Updating Significant Rules Data
+## Instructions for Updating the Significant Rules Data

 *March 21, 2023*

 We rely on the Federal Register for the data starting 2021 and Reginfo.gov for all the prior years.
 This is because there is a data update lag in Published Date on Reginfo.gov, which makes the data for recent years incomplete on Reginfo.gov.

 To update the number of significant rules for a new presidential year after 2021, follow these steps:
-1. Go to the fr_tracking folder, open the Excel file “fr_tracking_(date).xls”
+1. Go to the data/fr_tracking directory, open the Excel file “fr_tracking_(date).xls”
 2. In the Excel file, use the filter function to select the publication_date = the presidential year you are updating (e.g., Feb 2021 – Jan 2022).
 3. Use the filter to select significant = 1.
 4. The number of records found indicates the number of significant rules published during the selected presidential year.
-5. Enter the number into the **Significant Rules Published** column for the corresponding year in the CSV file “significant_rules_by_presidential_year.csv”.
+5. Open the CSV file “significant_rules_by_presidential_year.csv” in this directory, and enter the number of significant rules into the **Significant Rules Published** column.

 When updating the new presidential year, check all the years from Reginfo.gov (i.e., 1994-2020) in case the data on Reginfo.gov have been updated since the last update of Reg Stats (which occurs more often for more recent years):